10 tricks for a green Christmas

 Most of our Christmas leftovers can be frozen and repurposed throughout the start of 2019.
-Have a look online for recipes using leftovers to get some inspo (there’s only so many turkey sandwiches a Waste Warrior can eat).
-If you’re super organised you could even plan your meals for January based on December’s leftovers.
+Have a look online for recipes using leftovers to get some inspiration (there’s only so many turkey sandwiches a Waste Warrior can eat).
+If you’re super organised, you could even plan your meals for January based on December’s leftovers.

 6. Decorate without damaging

 Most of the decorations we buy for Christmas contain plastic in some way or another.
 How about going outside and decorating with what mother nature has to offer this year?
-Using acorns, pinecones and twigs (all from the ground not pulled from branches) will give your home a winter wonderland feeling for a fraction of the cost to you and the planet.
+Scan the ground for fallen acorns, pinecones and twigs to give your home a winter wonderland feeling for a fraction of the cost to you and the planet.
 You can even reduce your food waste while decorating!
-Citrus fruits that have become a little too squishy are perfect to cut into slices and dry in a low heat oven to create delicious smelling decorations for your home.
+Past-their-best citrus fruits are perfect for cutting into slices and drying in a low heat oven.
+Say hello to delicious smelling decorations for your home!

 7. Be energy aware

-A slightly less tangible resource we waste at Christmas is energy.
-Think of all those houses covered in twinkling lights down your road, now think about how much energy it takes to keep them twinking all day, in the daylight, when no one can even see them.
+Think of all those houses covered in twinkling lights down your road... then think about how much energy it takes to keep them twinking all day!
 We wouldn’t leave our lights on inside the house, so why leave them on outside?
-Think about using a timer for your Christmas lights outside as well as inside the house and you’ll save a few pounds as well as the planet.
-Another energy saving tip is to use rechargeable products rather than battery operated, as well as making sure that any Christmas lights you buy use LED bulbs.
+Think about using a timer for your Christmas lights outside as well as inside the house.
+Another energy saving tip: use rechargeable products rather than battery operated, and try and ensure any new Christmas lights use LED bulbs.

 8. Nurture your tree

-6 million Christmas trees are thrown away every year in the UK.
+Six million Christmas trees are thrown away every year in the UK.
 Shocked?
 So were we!
-Fight this needless waste of beautiful trees by purchasing a potted Christmas tree which you can move outside to your garden after the festive period and continue growing.
+Fight this needless waste by purchasing a potted Christmas tree which you can move to your garden after the festive period.
 If you can’t do this, how about decorating another plant you have in your home, removing the need for a new tree at all!
 If a Christmas tree is a must-have in your house, make sure to get the most out of it by watering it regularly and ensuring that it’s used as compost when 2019 arrives.

 9. Shop sustainably

 We know that shopping is an aspect of Christmas we can’t ignore, but there are lots of ways to do it more sustainably.
-Most important is to shop local.
-Purchasing from local shops, and when possible handmade products, means you’re supporting local businesses as well as reducing the carbon footprint of your shopping.
-The same goes for food - try and purchase local grown, organic food to keep the environmental impact down!
+The best way of doing this?
+By shopping locally/ Purchasing from local shops, and when possible handmade products, means you’re supporting local businesses as well as reducing the carbon footprint of your shopping.
+The same goes for food - try and purchase locally grown, organic food to keep the environmental impact down!

 10. Creativity is key

 A lot of the time, being more sustainable relies on being creative with how you use (and reuse) things.
 If you aren’t the most creative elf out there, don’t worry!
-There are so many ways to access exciting ideas to reduce your waste at Christmas, just take a look on Pintrest and you’ll be hit with inspiration from wine cork reindeers to mason jar candles.
-Even better - take a look through our blog and discover even more sustainability tips and tricks for Christmas and the year ahead.
+There are so many ways to access exciting ideas to reduce your waste at Christmas.
+Just take a look on Pinterest and you’ll find everything from wine cork reindeer to mason jar candles.
+Even better - take a look through our blog and discover even more sustainability tips and tricks for the year ahead.